backscatterdk/our-walk-app-landing-page/_pages/privacypolicy.md

 include_in_header: false
 ---

-# Backscatter Aps - Our Walk App Privacy Policy
+# VOLCANO A/S - Our Walk App Privacy Policy

-The Our Walk App (henceforth referred to as the ‘Service’) is a web-based service by Backscatter Aps (henceforth referred to as ‘Our Company’).
+The Our Walk App (henceforth referred to as the ‘Service’) is a web-based service by VOLCANO A/S (henceforth referred to as ‘Our Company’).

 At Our Company data protection and confidentiality is a high priority.
 This privacy policy will explain how Our Company processes the personal data we collect from you when you use our Service.